 Estimated tax.
-Exempt organizations must make quarterly payments of estimated tax on unrelated business income.
-An organization must make estimated tax payments if it expects its tax for the year to be \$500 or more.
-Use Form 990-W to figure the organization's estimated tax payments.
+Quarterly estimated tax payments are due if your organization expects to owe \$500 or more in tax including unrelated business income.
+Use Form 990-W to figure your organization's estimated tax payments.

 Travel tour programs.
-Travel tour activities that are a trade or business are an unrelated trade or business if the activities are not substantially related to the purpose to which tax exemption was granted to the organization.
+Travel tour activities that are a trade or business are an unrelated trade or business if the activities aren't substantially related to the purpose to which tax exemption was granted to the organization.

-Whether travel tour activities conducted by an organization are substantially related to the organization's tax exempt purpose is determined by looking at all the relevant facts and circumstances, including, but not limited to, how a travel tour is developed, promoted, and operated.
+Whether travel tour activities conducted by an organization are substantially related to the organization's tax exempt purpose is determined by looking at all the relevant facts and circumstances, including, but not limited to, how a travel tour is developed, promoted, and operated

 Example.
 ABC, a university alumni association, is tax exempt as an educational organization under section 501(c)(3).
 As part of its activities, ABC operates a travel tour program.
 The program is open to all current members of ABC and their guests.
 ABC works with travel agents to schedule approximately ten tours annually to various destinations around the world.
 Members of ABC pay \$1,000 to XYZ Travel Agency to participate in a tour.
 XYZ pays ABC a per person fee for each participant.
 Although the literature advertising the tours encourages ABC members to continue their lifelong learning by joining the tours, and a faculty member of ABC's related university frequently joins the tour as a guest of the alumni association, none of the tours include any scheduled instruction or curriculum related to the destinations being visited.
-The travel tours made available to ABC's members do not contribute importantly to the accomplishment of ABC's educational purpose.
+The travel tours made available to ABC's members don't contribute importantly to the accomplishment of ABC's educational purpose.
 Rather, ABC's program is designed to generate revenues for ABC by regularly offering its members travel services.
 Therefore, ABC's tour program is an unrelated trade or business.